The 2017/2018 Leaf Season

 Remember that leaves are not picked up for esthetic reasons; they are picked up strictly to help keep them out of stormwater structures.
 While we make every effort to keep our collection efforts on schedule, there is no guarantee of collection due to volume throughout the city, weather conditions, equipment issues, and holiday closures.
 If we miss you on your given day, please be patient and know that we have already logged your address, the reason for the skip, and have place you on the priority list for the next scheduled pickup day.
 Be patient, we promise we will get to you.

-Please be courteous to your neighbors' and choose a method that best suits your needs while keeping in mind that your neighbor might have other ideas about what is best.
-The need to spring-clean your neighborhood for errant leaves and sticks could be a wonderful opportunity to organize a neighborhood "clean-up day" or "leaf-raking" social gathering.
+Please consider helping to keep your neighborhood common areas clean by organizing a neighborhood "clean-up day" or "leaf-raking" social gathering.
 Remember too that older citizens sometimes live right next door and might need some help with their leaves.
 (The City does all we can to help, but sometimes we are not always able to meet the labor-needs of our older citizens.
-Any help you can provide would be very appreciated by the City.)
+Any help you can provide would be very appreciated by the City and your neighbors!)

 Please note that if you currently pay for private lawn service, your provider MUST remove your yard waste.
-Whether you or a lawn service provider is taking care of your lawn, it is NEVER acceptable to place leaves into a storm drain, culvert, or any other stormwater structure.
-REMEMBER: the stormdrains run to the river.
+Whether you or a lawn service provider is taking care of your lawn, it is NEVER acceptable to place leaves into a storm drain, culverts, or any other stormwater structure.
+REMEMBER: our city stormdrains run directly into our creeks and the Harpeth River.
+Please help us to keep them clean so that fish and wildlife are kept safe.
 Only RAIN goes down the Drain!

 As a reminder, if you have any questions about leaf removal procedures, please see City of Franklin Leaf Removal Options for more information or you may call us anytime at 615-791-3254.